errordeveloper/knested/README.md

 [test-cluster/tc-1] $
 ```

+To cleanup you can just run `kubectl delete ns test-cluster`.

 If you just want to see how it works, checkout the following dirctories:
 - [`cluster/`](cluster): for CUE configs
 - [`images/kubeadm-ubuntu/`](images/kubeadm-ubuntu): for image builds